Magnitus-/DockerFiles/node-app/README.md

 - UID Environment Variable: Determines the user and group ID that the node app will run under in the container
 - app content: This should contain your node application (location of package.json file and app-specific entrypoint and dependencies)
-- shared modules content: This should contain any recurring private modules that tend to be used accross apps (or accross containers in the same application if you split it into several containers).
-They can be required in the app (and in other shared modules) by their module name (as defined in their package.json file).
+- shared modules content:

+This should contain any recurring private modules that tend to be used accross apps (or accross containers in the same application if you split it into several containers).

+Those modules can be expressed as a dependency elsewhere by adding their name to the 'localDependencies' in the package.json file of the depend (which is an array of shared module names, as named in their respectif package.json files, see the example).

+Afterwards, they can be required by the dependend by their module name (as defined in their package.json file).

 ##Tag Convention